(each referred to as the "Website" and together the "Websites").

 8. Your rights

-- Object to processing of your Personal Information;
+v) Object to our processing of your personal information; and

-If you wish to exercise any of the rights set out above, please contact us via our contact details set out below.
+If you wish to exercise any of the rights set out above, you can do so by e-mailing us at: firstname.lastname@example.org.

-We may need to request specific information from you to help us confirm your identity and ensure your right to access your Personal Information (or to exercise any of your other rights).
-This is a security measure to ensure that Personal Information is not disclosed to any person who has no right to receive it.
+We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal information (or to exercise any of your other rights).
+This is a security measure to ensure that personal information is not disclosed to any person who does not have the right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.